Koh Samui Prices

 Koh Samui provides accommodation, services, activities and entertainment to fit all budgets.
-Travelers can choose from budget to luxury accommodation, from street food to fine dining, from renting a moped to hiring a private luxury yacht.
+Travellers can choose from budget hostel to a luxury accommodation, from street food to fine dining, from renting a moped to hiring a private luxury yacht.
 Visitors can go as far as they wish.

-Koh Samui can deliver a great holiday to all pockets.
-Make sure you set the right expectations to your standards and budget and you won't be disappointed
+Koh Samui can deliver great budget to luxury holidays.
+Make sure you set the right expectations to your standards and Baht spending tolerance and you won’t be disappointed.

 Is it expensive to fly to Koh Samui?

-Flights to Koh Samui can be expensive, but there are many ways to get here.
+Flights to Koh Samui can be expensive, but there are many ways to get to the island.

 The reason behind the higher flight prices than usual is that Bangkok Airways owns and operates the International Samui Airport.
 Bangkok Airways built the Airport in 1989, that today receives more than 1M travelers per year and is considered one of the most beautiful airports in the World.

-Being privately owned, airport fees are set up for profit, not to boost the local economy, hence the higher price than other destinations.
+Being privately owned, airport fees are set up for profit, not to boost the local economy.
+Flights to Koh Samui are more expensive than other destinations.